-3.1 Requirements Analysis
+2.1 Requirements Analysis

 This section analyses the requirements for ECA-based evolution and reactivity in the Semantic Web and sets some working hypotheses.
 We investigate the abstraction levels used in the Semantic Web and its infrastructure, the structure of domain ontologies when dealing with dynamic aspects, then have a more detailed look on the kinds of events that have to be modeled, and classify several kinds of rules that are then actually needed.
-Finally we "initialize" the way towards our approach by discussing triggers as very simple ECA rules and illustrate why this approach provides a good base, but that a compherensive framework must extend this idea in many aspects.

-3.1.1 Web vs. Semantic Web
+2.1.1 Web vs. Semantic Web